ThiagoKS-7/AI-maker/CONTRIBUTING.md

 ## 🎉 Contributing <a name = "contributing"></a>

 - Clone the repo!
+- Go to the projects board;
-- Make your new feature;
+- Solve one of the open issues or make your own new feature!;
 - Open a new pull request;